ravioactive/Resume/Readme.md

-Please right-click Resume.pdf and 'Save Target As' to download.
+Please right-click Resume.pdf and chose 'Save Link As' to download or click and View Raw via GitHub.